noojee/acceloapi/README.md

 if we run the same query
 	List<Ticket> tickets = new TicketDao().getByFilter(filter);

-Then there we be no calls to the accelo server.
+Then there will be no calls to the accelo server.
 We can also get the ticket by id and again this will be returned from the cache:

 	Ticket ticketFromPriorQuery = tickets.get(0);
 	Ticket ticket = new TicketDao().getById(ticketFromPriorQuery.getId());

-Some times however you need to bypass the cache to get the latest version from Accelo.
+Sometimes you need to bypass the cache to get the latest version from Accelo.
-To do this you need to use a filter and set it to refresh the cache.
+To do this you need to use a filter and set it to refresh the cache by adding a call to 'refreshCache()'.

 	filter.where(new Eq("contract", contract.getId())
 		.and(new After("date_closed", dayBefore).or(new Eq("date_closed", Expression.DATE1970))))